-Lowering the body temperature is the key and for that, you would immediately need to shift your elderly to a cool place.
-If you do not have an air conditioner, then it is advisable to shift them to a place where such facilities are available.
-You can also think of keeping a wet towel handy for your senior, which they can use for lowering their body temperature.
-Secondly, you can also consider making use of cool packs, which can be placed on the head, chest, and neck to lower the body temperature.
+Lowering the body temperature is the key; for that, you would immediately need to shift your elderly to a cool place.
+First, if you do not have an air conditioner, it is advisable to move them to a place where such facilities are available.
+You can also consider keeping a wet towel handy for your senior, which they can use to lower their body temperature.
+Secondly, you can also consider using cool packs, which can be placed on the head, chest, and neck to lower the body temperature.

 Keep them hydrated

-Give them fluids and salty snacks, that can help to correct the sudden fall in the electrolyte levels.
-Non – alcoholic, as well as non – caffeinated beverages, prove to be the best pals during hot summer days.
+Give them fluids and salty snacks, which can help correct the sudden fall in electrolyte levels.
+Non–alcoholic, as well as non – caffeinated beverages, are the best pals during hot summer days.

 Avoid strenuous activity